-Self-employment tax is the social security and Medicare tax for individuals who work for themselves.
+Self-employment tax is a social security and Medicare tax primarily for individuals who work for themselves.
 Your payments of self-employment tax contribute to your coverage under the social security system.
-Social security coverage provides you with retirement benefits, disability benefits, survivor benefits, and medical insurance (Medicare) benefits.
+Social security coverage provides you with retirement benefits, disability benefits, survivor benefits, and hospital insurance (Medicare) benefits.

-You must pay self-employment tax if:
+You must pay self-employment tax if either of the following applies.

-- Your net earnings from self-employment (excluding income described in (2) below) are \$400 or more, or - 2) You performed services for a church as an employee and received \$108.28 or more.
+- 1) Your net earnings from self-employment (excluding church employee income) were \$400 or more. - 2) You had church employee income of \$108.28 or more.

 Use Schedule SE (Form 1040) to figure your self-employment tax.
 For more information, see Publication 533, Self-Employment Tax.

-Deduct one-half of your self-employment tax as an adjustment to income on your Form 1040.
+You can deduct one-half of your self-employment tax as an adjustment to income on your Form 1040.